buildpacks/rfcs/text/0000-prepare-operation.md

 #### Responsibilities

-At minimum, the expected reponsibility of the `preparer` would be to:
+At minimum, the expected responsibility of the `preparer` would be to:

  - Apply the requested configuration.